huuquan1994/huuquan1994.github.io/_posts/2017-4-9-sudoku-solver-part-1-grid-detection.md

 <p align="center">
 <span style="color: #fffff; font-family: Helvetica; font-size: 9pt;">Fig. 3.
 Intersection points detection</span>
 </p>
-If we have those point, we also can extract the bouding box of the digit number in SUDOKU board like this
+If we have those points, we also can extract the bouding boxes of the digit number in the SUDOKU board.

 <p align="center">
 <img src="https://4.bp.blogspot.com/-6ERmA_l-iBk/WOo2A0KUXNI/AAAAAAAADYg/9TDJ75QtxeEcsV1A0mGuKTIbrCe5LxmXwCLcB/s400/result.jpg">